openid/fapi/FAPI_1.0/openid-financial-api-part-1-1_0.md

 The recommendations for Secure Use of Transport Layer Security in [BCP195] shall be followed, with the following additional requirements:

 1. TLS version 1.2 or later shall be used for all communications.
-1. A TLS server certificate check shall be performed, as per [RFC6125].
+1. A TLS server certificate check shall be performed, as per [RFC 6125].

 Endpoints for the use by web browsers should use mechanisms to ensure that connections cannot be downgraded using TLS stripping attacks.
-A preloaded HTTP Strict Transport Security policy (see [PRELOAD] and [RFC6797]) can be used for this purpose.
+A preloaded HTTP Strict Transport Security policy (see [PRELOAD] and [RFC 6797]) can be used for this purpose.
 Some top-level domains, like `.bank` and `.insurance`, have set such a policy and therefore protect all second-level domains below them.

 For a comprehensive protection against network attackers, all endpoints should additionally use DNSSEC to protect against DNS